 Locks

-When you think of water boards, you automatically think of locks.
+When you think of water authorities, you automatically think of locks.
 And that's right!
-The water board manages many locks that are of historical importance for water management in Groningen, Drenthe, and Friesland.
+The water authority many locks that are of historical importance for water management in Groningen, Drenthe, and Friesland.

 Aduarder Sluice